 It will be increasingly important for both researchers and decision-makers to understand how urban micro-climates integrate into urban planning and design to simultaneously improve urban environmental outcomes, reduce risk and address the need to adapt to, and mitigate, climate change.
-From enhancing ventilation, increasing vegetation cover, maximising green and ecological infrastructure, to using strategic shading, understanding the configuration of the microclimate of an urban district is increasingly important for both researchers and decision-makers to develop responses to guide urban planning to address climate mitigation and adaptation challenges.
+From enhancing ventilation, increasing vegetation cover, maximising green and ecological infrastructure, to using strategic shading, understanding the configuration of the micro-climate of an urban district is increasingly important for both researchers and decisionmakers to develop responses to guide urban planning to address climate mitigation and adaptation challenges.
 In addition, the vast majority of our current understanding of heat risk in cities comes from studies in the United States, Europe and Australia, but cities in the Global South are unique in their climates, vulnerabilities and exposures.
 Foundational and actionable research on the best ways to define heat waves (e.g., determining relevant indices or variables), what thresholds are considered dangerous in different cities and how heat interacts with the built environment (e.g., corrugated metal roofs in slums) would provide important insight for adaptation and mitigation needs in the context of specific cities.
-The complexity of understanding and managing a city's micro-climate, both in urban areas in the Global South and Global North, calls for further research and the development of new methodologies for urban planning for mitigating of and adapting to climate change.
+The complexity of understanding and managing a city's microclimate, both in urban areas in the Global South and Global North, calls for further research and the development of new methodologies for urban planning for mitigating of and adapting to climate change.

 It will be important to explore the role of urban and spatial planning in reducing vulnerability and enhancing adaptation to climate change for both formal and informal settlements.
 Urban form and structure play a prominent role in shaping vulnerability, but informal settlements are often not considered in planning strategies.
 Encouraging research on how planning approaches can become inclusive of informal settlements for climate change adaptation would make a key contribution to reduce negative impacts of current and future urban growth.
-Further research is also needed to assess underlying causes of social vulnerability to climate change, particularly in small- and mediumsized urban areas in the Global South.
-The implications of exploring urban planning in reducing vulnerability, where planning and action cannot take place because of a lack of knowledge around risk awareness, threshold identification, forecast products and actionable guidance from the planning community.
+Further research is also needed to assess underlying causes of social vulnerability to climate change, particularly in smalland medium-sized urban areas in the Global South.
+The implications of exploring urban planning in reducing vulnerability could contribute many positive impacts, especially in towns and cities with high levels of informality, where planning and action cannot take place because of a lack of knowledge around risk awareness, threshold identification, forecast products and actionable guidance from the planning community.
 Accounting for predicted future population growth and land consumption while considering vulnerability and risk, could compliment vulnerability assessments of urban areas further enhancing the capacity of the planning community to address risks associated with climate change.